-The unaudited summary combined financial data as of December 31, 1994 and 1993, March 31, 1993 and December 31, 1992 for balance sheet data and the nine months ended December 31, 1993, the three months ended March 31, 1993 and the year ended December 31, 1992 for statement of operations data have been derived from the unaudited financial statements of Communication Systems -- Camden.
-In the opinion of the Businesses' management, such unaudited financial statements reflect all adjustments (consisting of normal recurring adjustments) necessary to present fairly the financial position and results of operations of Communication Systems - Camden, also referred to as Lockheed Martin Communication Systems Division in the Lockheed Martin Predecessor Financial Statements, as of the dates and periods indicated.
-These selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Combined Financial Statements of the Lockheed Martin Predecessor Businesses and the Loral Acquired Businesses included elsewhere herein.
+The unaudited summary combined financial data for the three month period ended March 31, 1996 and as of December 31, 1994 and 1993, March 31, 1993 and December 31, 1992 for balance sheet data and the nine months ended December 31, 1993, the three months ended March 31, 1993 and the year ended December 31, 1992 for statement of operations data have been derived from the unaudited financial statements of Communication Systems Camden.
+In the opinion of the Businesses' management, such unaudited financial statements reflect all adjustments (consisting of normal recurring adjustments) necessary to present fairly the financial position and results of operations of Communication Systems -- Camden, also referred to as Lockheed Martin Communication Systems Division in the Lockheed Martin Predecessor Financial Statements, as of the dates and periods indicated.
+These selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the condensed consolidated (combined) financial statements of the Company and the Combined Financial Statements of the Lockheed Martin Predecessor Businesses and the Loral Acquired Businesses included elsewhere herein.